Billionaire Diamond Broker Dies During Penis Enlargement Surgery In Paris

 “Farewell to a visionary businessman.
 It is with great sadness that we confirm that our founder Ehud Arye Laniado has passed away.”

-Friends shared that Laniado, who was very concerned with his height and appearance was called “The Argentinian” as they thought he looked like a tango dancer.
-They added that he was a citizen of the world as he had homes in Belgium, Monaco and the Los Angeles suburb of Belair where he enjoyed “drinking fine wine with models and celebrities.”
+Friends shared that Laniado, who was very concerned with his height and appearance, was called “The Argentinian” as they thought he looked like a tango dancer.
+They added that he was a citizen of the world as he had homes in Belgium, Monaco, and the Los Angeles suburb of Belair where he enjoyed “drinking fine wine with models and celebrities.”

 His company shared through their website that Laniado would be buried in Israel.